Regularization for Long Named Entity Recognition: Learned-Mixin and Learned-Mixin+H

 \section{Learned-Mixin and Learned-Mixin+H}

-Following the previous work~\cite{clark2019don}, we use an ensemble framework which combines a target model $f_\theta$ and a bias-only model $\frac{P(\textbf{Y}|\textbf{X})}{P(\textbf{Y})}$ as a statistic.
-Without utilizing a Bias Product, we also extend our ensemble methods to Learned-Mixin and Learned-Mixin+H. We compute a final probability as belows,
+Following the previous work~\cite{clark2019don}, we use an ensemble framework that combines a target model $f_\theta$ and a bias-only model $\frac{P(\textbf{Y}|\textbf{X})}{P(\textbf{Y})}$ as a statistic.
+We also extend our ensemble methods to Learned-Mixin and Learned-Mixin+H without utilizing a bias product.
+We compute a final probability as below:

-where $g$ is a learned function with a learned vector $w$ and a last hidden layer $h_i$ of the target model for token $x_i$.
-Herein, a $softplus(x) = log(1+e^x)$ function is used to prevent the target model reversing the bias~\cite{clark2019don}.
+where $g$ is a learned function with a learned vector $w$ and the final hidden layer $h_i$ of the target model for the token $x_i$.
+Herein, a $softplus(x) = log(1+e^x)$ function is used to prevent the target model from reversing the bias~\cite{clark2019don}.

 However, the Learned-Mixin method tends to ignore a bias probability $log(b_i)$.
-Thus, \citet{clark2019don} also suggests the Learend-Mixin+H method which adds the entropy penalty to the objective function for preventing the target model to not ignore the bias probability $log(b_i)$.
+Thus, \cite{clark2019don} also suggested the Learned-Mixin+H method which adds the entropy penalty to the objective function, preventing the target model from ignoring the bias probability $log(b_i)$.
 An objective function with entropy penalty is computed as follows: